Northward view of IH 27/U.S. 87 from SL 289 by Lubbock Business Park in north Lubbock. 05/06/12

 Traversing the high, rolling plains of the Texas Panhandle, IH 27 is an intrastate route connecting the cities of Lubbock and Amarillo.
-Bisecting Lubbock between State Loop 289, a limited access beltway, IH 27 extends the U.S. 87 freeway north from Lubbock County to Downtown, where it curves eastward along side Mac Kenzie State Park.
+Bisecting Lubbock between State Loop 289, a limited access beltway, IH 27 extends the freeway along U.S. 87 north from Lubbock County to Downtown Lubbock, where it curves eastward alongside Mac Kenzie State Park.
 A three level interchange joins IH 27 with Loop 289 on the north side of the city as the freeway departs for Lubbuck International Airport (LBB) and the town of New Deal.

 Leading away from Hub City, IH 27/U.S. 87 reach the city of Abernathy on the Hale County line.
 There the freeway briefly transitions to an urban design, dipping below the Main Street overpass east of the city center.
 Continuing, IH 27 shifts one mile west before bee lining northward to the city of Hale Center.
 Once at the city center, the freeway again navigates through an urban section, dropping below grade at Cleveland Avenue.
 IH 27 through both Abernathy and Hale Center are subject to closure due to flooding during heavy thunderstorms.

 Beyond Hale Center, IH 27/U.S. 87 angle northeast across agricultural areas to Furguson, where a Business Loop separates eastward to the city of Plainview.
 The freeway mainline circumvents the west side of the city to Columbia Street, where Business Loop IH 27 returns.
 Northward from there, IH 27 traverses a rural route by Kress, Tulia and Happy, where U.S. 87 branches west to Canyon.